US Fulbright Logo

 Award Profile

-This grant introduces recent American graduates to various regions of Japan to pursue language study and independent research at local universities.
+This grant introduces recent American graduates to various regions of Japan to pursue language study and independent research at Japanese universities.
 The main purpose of the research project is to serve as a vehicle for immersion and engagement with the local community.
 Successful applicants will be chosen who demonstrate maturity, flexibility, and independence.

 Grant Length